Vyral/base-template/_posts/2021-08-16-everything-you-need-to-know-about-waiving-home-inspections.md

 {% include excerpt.html %}

-In our hot market, a lot of buyers see waiving contingencies as a way to make their offer stand out.
-However, waiving contingencies involves a lot of risk you need to be aware of.
+In our hot market, a lot of buyers see waiving contingencies as a way to make their offer stand out against the competition.
+However, waiving contingencies also involves a lot of risks.
 In today’s video, I’ll share part one of my conversation with Arielle Cecala, an expert on contingencies.
 In this clip, we discuss waiving the home inspection contingency.&nbsp;

-**You can watch our full conversation in the video above, or skip around using the timestamps provided below:**
+**You can watch our full conversation in the video above or skip around using these timestamps:**

 0:00 - Introduction&nbsp;